AlexanderJWard/ascend-yorkshire/README.md

 __Home Page__

-- Hero image is attributed to Tim Hill and I have downloaded from pixabay.
+- Hero image is attributed to Tim Hill and has been downloaded from pixabay.
 Here is the link source:

 https://pixabay.com/users/timhill-5727184/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2443093